Gender role: Gender stereotypes

 A study of gender stereotypes by Jacobs (1991) found that parents' stereotypes interact with the sex of their child to directly influence the parents' beliefs about the child's abilities.
 In turn, parents' beliefs about their child directly influence their child's self-perceptions, and both the parents' stereotypes and the child's self-perceptions influence the child's performance.

-Stereotype threat involves the risk of confirming, as self-characteristic, a negative stereotype about one's group.
+Stereotype threat involves the risk of confirming, as a self-characteristic, a negative stereotype about one's group.
 In the case of gender it is the implicit belief in gender stereotype that women perform worse than men in mathematics, which is proposed to lead to lower performance by women.

 A review article of stereotype threat research (2012) relating to the relationship between gender and mathematical abilities concluded "that although stereotype threat may affect some women, the existing state of knowledge does not support the current level of enthusiasm for this [as a] mechanism underlying the gender gap in mathematics".

 In 2018, Jolien A. van Breen and colleagues conducted research into subliminal gender stereotyping.
 Researchers took participants through a fictional "Moral Choice Dilemma Task", which presented eight scenarios "in which sacrificing one person can save several others of unspecified gender.
 In four scenarios, participants are asked to sacrifice a man to save several others (of unspecified gender), and in four other scenarios they are asked to sacrifice a woman."
 The results showed that women who identified as feminists were more willing to 'sacrifice' men than women who did not identify as feminists.
 "If a person wanted to counteract that and 'level the playing field', that can be done either by boosting women or by downgrading men", said van Breen.
 "So I think that this effect on evaluations of men arises because our participants are trying to achieve an underlying aim: counteracting gender stereotypes."

-According to Professor Lei Chang, gender attitudes within the domains of work and domestic roles, can be measured using a cross-cultural gender role attitudes test.
-Psychological processes of the East have historically been analysed using Western models (or instruments) that have been translated, which potentially, is a more far-reaching process than linguistic translation.
+According to Professor Lei Chang, gender attitudes within the domains of work and domestic roles can be measured using a cross-cultural gender role attitudes test.
+Psychological processes in the East have historically been analysed using Western models (or instruments) that have been translated, a process that may be more far-reaching than linguistic translation.
 Some North American instruments for assessing gender role attitudes include: